fatimaiqbal02/reactjs-practice-codes/4-digital-buisness-card/README.md

+# Digital Business Card Challenge 🚀
+Welcome to my Digital Business Card project! 🎉

 ## Challenge Description

-It is the solo project in the course, I learned how to create an efficient React info static page.
-My primary focus was on optimizing the performance of the page by understanding the concept of virtual DOM and understanding React's rendering capabilities using ReactDOM.render.
-I learned how to create reusable functional components and how to render the React components to the HTML document.
+In this solo project, I embarked on a captivating journey to create an efficient Digital Buisness Card in React.
+My main focus was on optimizing the page's performance by understanding the concept of the Virtual DOM and leveraging React's rendering capabilities using ReactDOM.render.
+I delved into creating reusable functional components and seamlessly rendering React components to the HTML document.

 ## Project Highlights

-1. Virtual DOM
-2. Reusable Functional Components
-3. Rendering Optimization
+- **Virtual DOM:** I mastered the power of React's Virtual DOM, enabling me to efficiently update the actual DOM and enhance the overall page performance.
+- **Reusable Functional Components:** By creating modular and reusable functional components, I achieved clean code organization and reduced redundancy.
+- **Rendering Optimization:** Through rendering optimization techniques, I ensured that the React components rendered smoothly, providing a seamless user experience.

 ## Design